Kennecott's North Ore Shoot

 Overview

-(This research is mainly to document the purpose of the three headframes visible in photos at Bingham: the Anaconda exhaust shaft of 1975-1982; the first North Ore Shoot shaft of 1978-1993; and the later North Ore Shoot shaft of 2007 to today.)
+This research is mainly to document the purpose of the three headframes visible in photos at Bingham:

 In September 2011 Kennecott announced in a press release that work was to resume in the development of the North Ore Shoot gold and copper skarn, the underground expansion project for Kennecott Utah Copper's Bingham mine.
 The ore body is about 1000 feet below the current bottom of the Bingham open pit mine, and the North Rim Skarn project would involve the construction of an underground mining facilities, including new vertical shafts and horizontal drifts and galleries and declines, as well as refurbishing an existing shaft.
 Most of the work would be contracted out.